-Check the hydraulic oil level before operating the broom when the hydraulic circuit is cold.
+Check hydraulic oil level before operating the broom when the hydraulic circuit is cold.
 If the hydraulic system is warm, allow 1 hour for the hydraulic system to cool before checking.
 If the hydraulic system is warm when the oil level is checked, it will produce an inaccurate oil level reading.

-- 1. Park the power broom on a level surface and allow time for the hydraulic system to cool, if necessary. - 2.
-Remove the dipstick (A) from the hydraulic oil tank and wipe with a clean cloth. - 3.
+- 1. Park the power broom on a level surface and allow time for the hydraulic system to cool, if necessary. - Remove the dipstick (A) from the hydraulic oil tank and wipe with a clean cloth. - 3.
 Set the dipstick back into place without threading in. - Remove the dipstick and check the oil level.
-The level should be between the two notches on the dipstick. - 5.
-If hydraulic oil level is low, add Ventrac HydroTorq XL synthetic hydraulic oil until the proper level is reached.
+The level should be between the two notches on the dipstick.

+- 5. If the hydraulic oil level is low, add Ventrac HydroTorq XL synthetic hydraulic oil until the proper level is reached. - 6.
+Reinstall the dipstick into the hydraulic oil tank.